Nebgibz/Nebgibz/README.md

-# Hi there, I'm Tirkus - AKA [Quriousman][website] 👋
+# Hi there, I'm Tirkus - AKA [Quriousman][quriousman-website] 👋

 ## I'm a lifelong Learner, Developer, and Researcher!!

-Check out my personal business site - Quriousman: Curiosity is all you need to solve real-world challenges.(Sorry for the inconvenience, but all content is in Thai since we serve all Thai clients.)
-[Website][website] | [LinkedIn][quriousman-linkedin]
+- 👋 Hi again, you can check out my personal business site - Quriousman: Curiosity is all you need to solve real-world challenges.(Sorry for the inconvenience, but all content is in Thai since we serve all Thai clients.)
+[Website][quriousman-website] | [LinkedIn][quriousman-linkedin]
-- 👋 Hi, I’m @Nebgibz
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning everything especially the solutions that can bring better world for everyone. 🤣
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 🥅 My 2022 Goals is to learn more about web3 e.g. Solidity and other language related to blockchain development.
+- ⚡ I’m currently developing decentralized insurance and hoping we can create community-owned products that can change the paradigm of financial services.
+[Website][covestfinance-website] | [LinkedIn][covestfinance-linkedin] | [documentation][covestfinance-docs]

 ### Languages and Tools: